streetmix/streetmix/docs/docs/user-guide/streetmix-plus.md

 :::caution Deprecated

-**Coil support is becoming deprecated.** Some users are experiencing issues connecting through the Coil plugin, and our team is also experiencing problems collecting funds through the Coil ecosystem.
-As a result, we are beginning the process of deprecating Coil support and encourage users to try OpenCollective or other platforms listed above.
+**Coil support is deprecated.** [Coil has sunsetted its products](https://coil.com/) as of February 2, 2023 and are no longer existing new member sign-ups.
+The service will be discontinued for all existing users on March 15, 2023.

-If Coil already works for you, you will continue to receive Streetmix+ benefits through it until further notice.
+Streetmix+ subscribers using the Coil plugin will continue to receive benefits until it is completely discontinued.
+We encourage all existing Coil users to migrate to OpenCollective or Patreon as early as possible.

 :::